AKROGIS/Observer/Observer/Protocol Specification V2.md

 and be followed by an attribute name from the list of Attributes.
 This will determine the type of value extracted from the form element, and which attribute it is tied to (i.e. read from and saved to).
-It is important that the type above matches the type of the attrribute in the Attributes section.
-Note that the will always be a colon (:) in the bind string seperating the type from the name.
+It is important that the type above matches the type of the attribute in the Attributes section.
+Note that the will always be a colon (:) in the bind string separating the type from the name.
 The attribute name in the bind property must be in the list of attributes.

 ##### `items`
 This property is optional.
 If provided it must be a list of one or more strings.
 There is no default.
-This property provides a list of choices for picklist type elements.
+This property provides a list of choices for pick list type elements.
 It is required for `QRadioElement` and `QSegmentedElement`, and ignored for all other types.

 ##### `selected`
 This property is optional.
 If provided it must be an integer.
 There is no default.
-It is the zero based index of the intially selected item from the list of items.
+It is the zero based index of the initially selected item from the list of items.
-If not provided, nothing is selected initiailly.
+If not provided, nothing is selected initially.

 ##### `boolValue`
 This property is optional.
 If provided it must be an integer value of 0 or 1.
 The default is 0 (false).